This post may contain affiliate links. For more information, read my disclosure policy.

 Consider this post your ULTIMATE OATMEAL COOKIE GUIDE.
 I’m going to teach you everything you need to know to make the BEST cookie ever!

-Butter: use real butter, okay?
+- Butter: use real butter, okay?
 I use unsalted butter in this recipe, and you need to start with it softened.
 Learn how to soften butter quickly here.
 Butter substitutes and low-fat butter won’t work in these cookies.
 The only exception to that rule is if you use Earth’s Balance Vegan Butter Sticks (those are a 1:1 sub for butter).

-Brown Sugar: instead of mixing sugars in my cookies, these are a brown sugar oatmeal cookie.
+- Brown Sugar: instead of mixing sugars in my cookies, these are a brown sugar oatmeal cookie.
 I love the flavor that brown sugar gives to recipes, plus it adds to the oatmeal flavor of the cookie and keeps them soft for days.

-Flour: as written, the recipe uses all-purpose flour.
+- Flour: as written, the recipe uses all-purpose flour.
 See below for substitutions.

-Quick Cooking Oats: I find that old fashioned oats are okay in these cookies but I prefer quick cooking oats because they make chewy oatmeal cookies without being too much.
+- Quick Cooking Oats: I find that old fashioned oats are okay in these cookies but I prefer quick cooking oats because they make chewy oatmeal cookies without being too much.
+You can make your own quick cooking oats from old fashioned oats by pulsing them a few times in a blender or food processor.

 How To Make Oatmeal Cookies From Scratch

-- Step 1 – Cream – Cream the butter and sugars
+- Cream the butter and brown sugar.

 - Step 4 – Bake – Bake the cookies at 350°F. You know they’re done because they are lightly golden around the edges and they’ve just lost their glossy sheen.

-Mix In Options for Oatmeal Cookies
+Mix In Options

 I’m showing you four different versions of cookies today, but the options for making different flavors is endless!